Vets-Who-Code/windows-dev-guide/README.md

 <img src="./images/dockerInstallExe.png" alt="docker desktop installation screenshot" />
 </p>

-Step 2 - Install the executable, choose appropriate virtualization environment while installation if the option shows up.
+Step 2 - Install the executable, and choose the appropriate virtualization environment while installing if the option shows up.

 Step 3 - Done with installation.
-Sign in with the docker account or skip for time being.
+Sign in with the docker account or skip for the time being.

 <p align="center">
 <img src="./images/dockerDesktopGui.png" alt="docker desktop gui screenshot" />